 If you're new to headless commerce, here's some terminology we'll be using in this article

-Gartner predicts that by 2022, 30% of new applications will be consumed as internally-independent libraries of business capabilities, for customers to assemble in modular architectures, specific to a particular industry or consumer journey.
+Gartner predicts that by 2022, 30% of applications will use internal, independent suites of libraries in a modular fashion.
 This is a huge leap from the 3% of new applications measured in 2019.

 This is why, if your company currently receives high traffic from touchpoints beyond a traditional website, you should consider going headless!